📝 KitchenNmbrs context · ⏱️ 3 min read

 ⚠️ Watch out:

-• Mobile access: Everyone on the team can view the information
+• Mobile accessibility: Entire team can reference information instantly

-The nice thing is you build this knowledge gradually.
-You don't have to document everything at once.
-Start with your 5 most popular dishes and expand slowly.
+You don't need to document everything overnight.
+Start with your top 5 revenue-generating dishes and expand gradually.

-A restaurant owner has documented all recipes and procedures.
-His chef unexpectedly quits.
-Instead of panic:
+A restaurant owner systematically documents all recipes and procedures.
+His chef gives two weeks' notice.
+Instead of panic mode:

 How do you document business-critical knowledge? (step by step)